-- 1. The Coordinator of the Disability Resource program will review all documents submitted to verify a disability and will conduct a personal interview to explore the needs of the student in the context of the particular academic program. - 2.
-Students will be asked to submit to the Coordinator of the Disability Resource Program a history of academic adjustments and accommodations received in secondary or post-secondary institutions or in places of employment.
-Such a history of adjustments and accommodations will be subject to verification by the institution or place of employment that facilitated the adjustments or accommodations. - After considering the verification documents, the results of the personal interview, and the history of academic adjustments and accommodations, the Coordinator of the Disability Resource Program will propose a schedule of the academic adjustments and accommodations appropriate for the student to receive from the
+- The Dean of Student Services will review all documents submitted to verify a disability and will conduct a personal interview to explore the needs of the student in the context of the particular academic program. - 2.
+Students will be asked to submit to the Dean of Student Services a history of academic adjustments and accommodations received in

-- College.
-In arriving at the proposal, the Coordinator of the Disability Resource Program shall consult, as needed, with appropriate faculty, administrative staff of the College and professional consultants to the College. - 4.
+- secondary or post-secondary institutions or in places of employment.
+Such a history of adjustments and accommodations will be subject to verification by the institution or place of employment that facilitated the adjustments or accommodations. - 3.
+After considering the verification documents, the results of the personal interview, and the history of academic adjustments and accommodations, the Dean of Student Services will propose a schedule of the academic adjustments and accommodations appropriate for the student to receive from the College.
+In arriving at the proposal, the Dean of Student Services shall consult, as needed, with appropriate faculty, administrative staff of the College and professional consultants to the College. - 4.
 Reasonable academic adjustments and accommodations designed to provide equal opportunity to the students with disabilities shall be made in the following three areas: - a.
 Academic Program.
 Adjustments in this category include those necessary to enable a student to enroll in, study for, attend and participate in classes, and may include modification of course load. - b.
 Examinations.
 Examination adjustments and accommodations will be made as necessary to minimize the effect of a particular disability.
 Any adjustments and accommodations in the conduct of examinations which alter the form of the examination shall be made in consultation with the faculty member or instructor of the course for which the accommodation is sought. - c.
 Auxiliary Aids.
-To the extent feasible, the College shall either provide or assist students with disabilities in acquiring educational auxiliary aids designed to enable them to participate fully in the academic program and may do so by contacting existing resources, such as State and community agencies, private charitable organizations, and individual volunteers. - The Coordinator of the Disability Resource Program shall present the proposed schedule of academic adjustments and accommodations for consideration and approval by the Campus Management Team. - 6.
-After approval by the Campus Management Team, the schedule of academic adjustments and accommodations shall by provided to the student in the form of a written "Student Individual Accommodation Schedule." - 7.
-Each student receiving academic adjustments or accommodations shall meet upon request with the Coordinator of the Disability Resource Program to evaluate the effectiveness of the academic adjustments and accommodations in place.
-Each student shall immediately report any dissatisfaction with an academic adjustment or accommodation to the Coordinator of the Disability Resource Program.
-Additionally, the schedule shall be subject to review and possible termination upon any change in the nature of the student's disability or the student's failure to properly utilize the services provided. - 8.
-Services for students who improperly procure adjustments or accommodations under this policy will be immediately terminated and the student may be subject to possible disciplinary action under the Student Conduct Code. - 9.
-Subject to applicable rules of confidentiality, the Coordinator of the Disability Resource Program shall provide information to appropriate administrative staff and faculty when necessary to arrange for efficient administration of academic adjustments and accommodations.
+To the extent feasible, the College shall either provide or assist students with disabilities in acquiring educational auxiliary aids designed to enable them to participate fully in the academic program and may do so by contacting existing resources, such as State and community agencies, private charitable organizations, and individual volunteers. - The Dean of Student Services shall present the proposed schedule of academic adjustments and accommodations for consideration and approval by the Student and Employee Services Coordinator. - After approval by the Student and Employee Services Coordinator, the schedule of academic adjustments and accommodations shall be provided to the student in the form of a written "Student Individual Accommodation Schedule." - 7.
+Each student receiving academic adjustments or accommodations shall meet upon request with the Dean of Student Services to evaluate the effectiveness of the academic adjustments and accommodations in place.
+Each student shall immediately report any dissatisfaction with an academic adjustment or accommodation to the Dean of Student Services.
+Additionally, the schedule shall be subject to review and

-10. The Academic Dean/Program Director shall have ultimate responsibility for approving adjustments and accommodations, based upon consultation with appropriate faculty committees and administrative offices.
-This authority may be delegated as necessary to the Campus Management Team.
+- possible termination upon any change in the nature of the student's disability or the student's failure to properly utilize the services provided. - Services for students who improperly procure adjustments or accommodations under this policy will be immediately terminated and the student may be subject to possible disciplinary action under the Student Conduct Code. - Subject to applicable rules of confidentiality, the Dean of Student Services shall provide information to appropriate administrative staff and faculty when necessary to arrange for efficient administration of academic adjustments and accommodations. - 10.
+The Academic Dean/Program Director shall have ultimate responsibility for approving adjustments and accommodations, based upon consultation with appropriate faculty committees and administrative offices.
+This authority may be delegated as necessary to the Student and Employee Services Coordinator.